 There are a couple of tips that you may want to keep in your mind while making them.

 - Grate your carrots: Grate them until they are really thin.
 Look I’m lazy ok?
 I don’t own a grater so if I want to grate something I have to use my blender and again I’m lazy.
-So the first time I made them I decided to try to just slice them and the result with disgusting.
+So, the first time I made them, I decided to try to just slice them and the result was disgusting.
 Seriously finding soup sized carrot chunks in your cupcakes is not delicious.
-Grate your carrots
+Grate your carrots.

 - Nothing else.
 See?
 I told you they were easy